-“It will be at the center of our lives, heralding our commencements, celebrating our victories, and announcing ceremonies that mark our times,” President James Ralph Scales rightly predicted when the Carillon was dedicated on Homecoming weekend that year.
+The Carillon was dedicated on Homecoming weekend on Nov.
+4 and 5.
+“It will be at the center of our lives, heralding our commencements, celebrating our victories, and announcing ceremonies that mark our times,” President James Ralph Scales said.

 The $125,000 Carillon was donated by the Very Rev. Charles Upchurch Harris (’35, L.H.D. ’80), an Episcopal priest, former president of Seabury-Western Theological Seminary and a lover of carillon music, in honor of his wife, Janet.
-In 1981, Janet Harris gave the final bell, a bass E-flat, in honor of her husband.
+Janet Harris gave the final bell, a bass E-flat, in honor of her husband in 1981.